 When shopping for camping gear to accompany you on your adventure, it’s important to consider such factors as the type of camping you’ll be doing, the length of your trip, the environment you’ll be camping in, and the risks you’ll be facing.

-There are two types of camping to consider when purchasing gear: car camping and backwoods camping.
+There are two types of camping to consider when purchasing outdoor gear: car camping and backwoods camping.
 Car camping involves a campground that is accessible to personal motor vehicles.
 Though you’ll be camping in a tent, your car is just a few steps away, making it easy to bail out should the weather change or an emergency arise.
-With car camping, weight and size aren’t much of an issue when choosing the gear you want to take with you.
+With car camping, weight and size aren’t much of an issue when choosing the cool camping gear you want to take with you.

 Backcountry camping involves strapping on a backpack, tent, food, sleeping bag, and other essentials and hoofing it into the woods on a trail.
 Given that you’re carrying gear potentially miles into the wilderness over rugged terrain, the size and weight of your gear are major concerns.
 While taking a 12-pound double-burner camp stove or a couple of gallons of water with you for car camping may be just fine, hauling that weight into the backwoods is impractical.